Key facts: District of Columbia

 District of Columbia gives you 3 years to file a personal injury lawsuit under D.C.
 Code § 12-301.

-See the full District of Columbia statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed District of Columbia attorney before relying on it.